ory/elements/README.md

 these components to their respective needs.
 An example is bundling for Preact which you can find in the [packages](https://github.com/ory/elements/tree/main/packages)' folder.
-It uses the React components directly in this case but bundles it specifically for Preact support.
+It uses the React components directly in this case, but bundles it specifically for Preact support.

 Each component relies on some CSS styles, which are located in the [theme](https://github.com/ory/elements/tree/main/src/theme) directory.
 To understand how this works, please refer to the [CSS System](#css-system)

-#### Express JS systems
+#### Express.js systems

-Express JS is an edge-case which requires the React components to be wrapped by the `ReactDOMServer` to produce static HTML.
+Express.js is an edge-case which requires the React components to be wrapped by the `ReactDOMServer` to produce static HTML.
 This essentially does server-side rendering of the components and removes any client-side JavaScript.
 Each component needs to be wrapped by `ComponentWrapper` which essentially uses